WHY THIS TRIP

 On Day 2 you will hike in the hills above Cusco to explore the impressive site of Sacsayhuaman where huge stone rampart surround a beautiful grass amphitheater.
 Next is the Inca water temple of Tambo Machay where you will enjoy a special picnic lunch.
 After checking out the Temple of the Moon you will descend a beautifully preserved section of royal Inca Trail back into Cusco.

 You will hike to the circular ruins of Moray on Day 3, as you begin your journey towards Machu Picchu.
-The concentric circular terraces her3e were used as an experimental agricultural center by the Inca.
-From there you walk downhill through a series of fields where you may get to stop and chat with local farmers digging in their corn fields or planting potatoes, ending up in the Sacred Valley.
+The concentric circular terraces here were used as an experimental agricultural center by the Inca.
+From there you walk downhill through a series of fields where you may get to stop and chat with local farmers digging in their corn fields or planting potatoes.
+Finally you come to the Maras Salt Pans, where you can see locals harvesting salt the same way they have been for hundreds and hundreds of years, well before the Incas.
+Continue on foot to the Urubamba River, where you meet your driver and head to your hotel for the evening.

 Next you catch the train towards Machu Picchu, where you get off at Kilometer 104 to begin the final stretch of the trek along the world famous Inca Trail, passing restored ruins and eventually arriving at the entrance to Machu Picchu at the Gate of the Sun.
 You will hike past perhaps the prettiest part of the Inca Trail, hiking on Inca stairways and through the tropical cloud forest.
 At Machu Picchu you will enjoy the overview from the Gate of the Sun, but then will head down to a hotel in Machu Picchu Pueblo where you have the evening free to explore the extensive artisan market and lively bars and restaurants.